Urethral Stone Prevention

 KEY TAKEAWAYS

-As with any aspect of animal husbandry, taking a proactive approach to your goats’ care will always pay off in the long run.
+As with any aspect of animal husbandry, taking a proactive approach to your animals' care will always pay off in the long run.
 Prioritizing their health and well-being through preventative strategies is the best way to keep them free from the pain and complications of urinary stones

 References: